KJV Bible in Images : Illustrated Scripture

-KJV Images: Wallpapers and Verses for Lamentations Chapter 2
+KJV Bible Images - Lamentations Chapter 2

 Lamentations 2:1.
 How hath the Lord covered the daughter of Zion with a cloud in his anger, and cast down from heaven unto the earth the beauty of Israel, and remembered not his footstool in the day of his anger!